robert17/iotf-rtd/docs/libraries/python.rst

 Installation
 ------------
-To install the latest version of the library with pip, enter the following code fragment in your command line.
+To install the latest version of the library with pip, enter the following code in your command line.
 ::

     [root@localhost ~]# pip install ibmiotf